michaeloryl/angular2-bootstrap4-oauth2-webpack/README.md

 # A2B4O2OM
 #### Angular 2, Bootstrap 4, OAuth2, oh my!
-Angular 2 skeleton app with Bootstrap 4, OAuth2 integration, all packaged up and served with Webpack
+Angular 2 skeleton app with Bootstrap 4 and OAuth2 integration, all packaged up and served with Webpack

 ## Introduction